gshanemiller/kvbench/README.md

 * Proceed to setup below

-If you don't have the tool chain and/or dependent libraries and don't wanna waste your time figuring which build libraries are needed, surf to the [file](https://github.com/rodgarrison/kvbench/blob/main/benchmark/scripts/install) and copy the apt install (cira line 16) command, then run it as root on your box.
+If you don't have the tool chain and/or dependent libraries and don't wanna waste your time figuring which build libraries are needed, surf to the [install file](https://github.com/rodgarrison/kvbench/blob/main/benchmark/scripts/install) and copy the apt install command near line 16, then run it as root on your box.
 Build per above.

+If you want a turn-key solution get yourself a Linux Ubuntu login from [Equinix](https://console.equinix.com/) and simply run the [install file](https://github.com/rodgarrison/kvbench/blob/main/benchmark/scripts/install) as root.
+It will setup your box, download this code, and build it.

 `kvbench` itself installs nothing.
 All tasks are found in the `build` directory.

 # Setup (Est 5 mins)
 * Build code; see previous section
 * Enable TLB/huge-pages.
-It's usually simplest and best to allocate a number of 1Gb huge pages equal to the maximum size of your test set.
-The memory required for any one test file is equal to the size in bytes of that file as reported by `ls -la`.
-Round the largest size found to next highest 1Gb size.
-Run `scripts/huge_1gb_pages <N>` where `N` is the number of pages you need e.g. a 1.5Gb file needs 2 1Gb pages so `N=2`
+It's usually simplest and best to allocate a number of 1Gb huge pages equal to the maximum size of your test file.
+The memory required for any one test file is equal to the size in bytes of that file as reported by `ls -la` rounded to the next highest page size.
+Run `benchmark/scripts/huge_1gb_pages <N>` where `N` is the number of pages you need e.g. a 1.5Gb file needs 2 1Gb pages so `N=2`
-* Enable PMU in userspace by running `scripts/linux_pmu on`.
+* Enable PMU in userspace by running `benchmark/scripts/linux_pmu on`.
 Benchmarks will segfault otherwise. `rdpmc` has details on this
-* Optionally disable CPU hyper-threading by running `scripts/intel_ht off`
+* Optionally disable CPU hyper-threading by running `benchmark/scripts/intel_ht off`
-* Optionally disable NMI by running `scripts/linux_nmi off`
+* Optionally disable NMI by running `benchmark/scripts/linux_nmi off`

 All steps here are one-time, must be run as root/sudo, and should be done before running the benchmark task.
 Benchmarking code always deallocates memory on exit so `ipcs -m` will not show stranded allocations by this code.
 You can always